Find a cocaine addiction treatment and rehab program that matches your recovery goals.

 Cocaine Addiction Treatment Programs at Lighthouse Recovery Institute

 If you have a suspicion that someone you know is struggling with cocaine addiction, assisting them in accessing qualified professional cocaine addiction treatment is the most effective way to help.
-Contact Lighthouse Recovery Institute to speak with someone who is trained and ready to assist with setting your loved one up with admitting to an addiction treatment center.
+Contact Lighthouse Recovery Institute to speak with someone trained and ready to assist with setting your loved one up with admitting to an addiction treatment center.
 Effective cocaine addiction treatment includes intensive therapy, life skills development, addressing core issues, relapse prevention, medication management, and a range of holistic services aimed at helping the individual to build a fulfilling life free of cocaine.

 Learn More About Cocaine Addiction